hashmat-wani/mapbox-babylon/README.md

 ### **4. OTP Verification for Email Verification**

-When a user registers on the platform(without Google and Facebook OAuth), they are required to verify their email address.
+When a user registers on the platform(without Google OAuth), they are required to verify their email address.
 The verification process involves sending an OTP (One-Time Password) to the user's email address.
 The user then enters the OTP on the platform to verify their email address.

 <ins>The OTP verification process is implemented using the following technologies:</ins>